State of Mexico: Economy

 The state provides 9.7% of the country's gross national product, with over 12% of all of Mexico's active workforce employed in the state.
 The most important sector of the economy is industry and manufacturing, with over 10% of the state's land urbanized.
 The State of Mexico ranks second in the country for industrial output.
-The most important industries include chemicals, food products, textiles, paper products, metalworks and the construction and maintenance of transport vehicles.
+The most important industries include chemicals, food products, textiles, paper products, metalworks, and the construction and maintenance of transport vehicles.
 This sector employs the highest percentage of the population at 27.7%.

 The next largest employer is commerce at 21.5%.
-One important segment of this sector is this hotel and restaurant industry.
-Outside of the metropolitan areas, tourism is an important element in the state economy, with attractions such as Valle de Bravo, Teotihuacan, Ixtapan de la Sal and others.
+One important segment of this sector is the hotel and restaurant industry.
+Outside of the metropolitan areas, tourism is an important element in the state economy, with attractions such as Valle de Bravo, Teotihuacan, Ixtapan de la Sal, and others.

-Most of the state's land is devoted to agriculture (38.1%) or to forest (34.9%).
+Most of the state's land is devoted to agriculture (38.1%) or forest (34.9%).
 Much of these crop forest lands are ejido or communal lands.
 The State of Mexico is the main producer of cut flowers in the country with the municipality of Villa Guerrero producing up to 75% of Mexico's total floral output.
 The main crop is corn, with peas, barley, beans, potatoes, alfalfa, wheat, avocados and guava also grown.
 Livestock is raised on about 17% of the state's farmland with cattle being the most important animal.
 Almost all of the forest lands in the state are used for producing forestry products such as wood and paper.
 However, this sector only employs 1.3% of the state's population.

-Other sectors of the economy include financial services, employing 21.4% of the population and transportation which employs 14.4%.
-While mining has been historically important, today it is only a minor activity despite residual deposits of gold, silver, lead and other minerals.
+Other sectors of the economy include financial services, employing 21.4% of the population, and transportation which employs 14.4%.
+While mining has been historically important, today it is only a minor activity despite residual deposits of gold, silver, lead, and other minerals.